Skip to Content

 Your breath and sweat make the air inside of your tent get humid quickly.
 Ventilation replaces the moist interior air with drier outside air.
 The less moisture in the tent, the less condensation you’ll experience.
 A few tips to improve tent ventilation include:

-• Open all doors, windows, and vents- If it’s not raining, open your tent up as much as possible to maximize cross ventilation and to allow your humid breath to escape as you exhale.
+• Open the doors, windows, and all the vents- If it’s not raining, open your tent up as much as possible to maximize cross ventilation and to allow your humid breath to escape as you exhale.
 Most tents at least have a couple of vents that prop open.
 Larger tents have windows with roll-up sections.
 Only close them if it starts to rain.
 Of course, you want to leave the mesh section in place to keep the bugs out.
 Also, make sure your gear isn’t blocking any of the vents.

 • If there is a breeze, position your tent so a door or window faces into it- The breeze will blow through your tent and replace the humid air inside with fresh drier air from the outside.